stolostron/rhacm-docs/manage_cluster/create_bare.md

 5. Log in to the cluster by using the user ID and password that you found in step 3.

-6. Select the *Options* menu for the cluster that you want to access.
+6. Select the *Actions* menu for the cluster that you want to access.

 7. Select **Launch to cluster**.

-  **Tip:** If you already know the log in credentials, you can access the cluster by selecting the *Options* menu for the cluster, and selecting **Launch to cluster**.
+  **Tip:** If you already know the log in credentials, you can access the cluster by selecting the *Actions* menu for the cluster, and selecting **Launch to cluster**.

 ## Removing a cluster from management